 SAIS 2 facilitates improved networks between innovation actors within Southern Africa through Connected Hubs.
 The purpose of Connected Hubs is to build a community and facilitate knowledge exchange by connecting innovation ecosystem actors for a joint cause: enhanced entrepreneurship support and regional connectivity.
 The Connected Hubs network aims to share best practices in innovation support and further build a networked community of innovation actors in the Southern Africa Development Community (SADC).
 After a successful pilot in 2018, the network grew from 10 organisations to 20 member organisations across six countries.

 Connected Hubs is a network of Southern African innovation support organisations with linkages to international innovation ecosystems.

-SAIS 2 Connected Hubs provides training and knowledge and offers opportunities for networking to startups solving societal problems.
-The publication Startups as the New Super Heroes – Entrepreneurship as a Tool for Making a Difference presents the entrepreneurial journeys of seven startups, namely AgriPredict, All Bosses, Bayon Holdings, Cancer Dojo, Ecohub, PEBL, and Solve Namibia, which have been supported by SAIS 2 Connected Hubs through its activities in partnership with the Slush Global Impact Accelerator (GIA) in 2017 and 2018.
-Thes young founders’ stories serve as inspiration to others and provide further insight to funders, sponsors, and policymakers on the challenges experienced by early-stage startups in Botswana, Namibia, South Africa, Tanzania, and Zambia.
-The publication also highlights the opportunities that instruments such as SAIS 2 can offer for startups in terms of networking and partnerships in addition to finance.
+SAIS 2 Connected Hubs provides training and knowledge and offers opportunities for networking to startups using technology to solve societal problems.
+Startups as the New Super Heroes – Entrepreneurship as a Tool for Making a Difference presents the entrepreneurial journeys of various startups that Connected Hubs has supported in 2017, 2018, and 2019.
+These young founders’ stories serve as inspiration to others and provide further insight to funders, sponsors, and policymakers on the challenges experienced by early-stage startups in Botswana, Namibia, South Africa, Tanzania, and Zambia.
+The publications also highlight the opportunities that instruments such as SAIS 2 can offer for startups in terms of networking and partnerships in addition to finance.

 Innovation events are important components of every innovation ecosystems adding value to role-players efforts of to network, to gain exposure and to create diverse platforms facilitating learning and timely sharing of knowledge.